juju/docs/src/en/clouds-lxd.md

 # Using LXD with Juju

 Juju already has knowledge of the (local) LXD cloud, known to Juju as cloud 'localhost'.
-In addition, LXD does not require an account with a public cloud vendor nor do credentials need to be added (this is done automatically via certificates).
+In addition, LXD does not require an account with a remote cloud service nor do credentials need to be added (this is done automatically via certificates).
 LXD is thus a backing cloud that is trivial to set up and has become an essential part of every Juju operator's toolbox.